hoangduytran/blender-manual/manual/glossary/index.rst

       The operation to chamfer or bevel edges of an object.

    Bone
       The building block of an :term:`Armature`.
 Made up of a :term:`Head`, :term:`Tail` and :term:`Roll Angle` which define a set of local axes and a point of rotation at the Head.
+Also see :term:`Pose Bone`.

+   Bone Collection
+      Collection of :term:`bones <Bone>` of an :term:`Armature`, identified by its name.
+Bone collections can be used to organise bones and toggle their visibility.
+See :ref:`bone-collections`.

    Boolean
       A type of logic dealing with binary true/false states.